xph9876/hugo-academic-penghao/content/post/20230210_graduation/index.md

 projects: []
 ---

-I completed my thesis "_Revealing patterns of ribonucleotide incorporation in genomic DNA of eukaryotic cells_"  and got my Ph.D. degree in Bioinformatics at Georgia Tech.
-Ph.D. program is a long journey and I've received plenty of help during the five years.
-Thanks my advisor __Dr.
-Francesca Storici__ for all her guidance and my committee members __Dr.
-Mark Borodovsky__, __Dr.
-Shamkant Navathe__, __Dr.
-Patrick McGrath__, and __Dr.
-Fredrik Vannberg__ for all their support!
-After graduation, I'll continue my research in Storici Lab as a postdoc.
-Hope I can do some better research on rNMP incorporation in DNA!
+It is with great pride and appreciation that I announce the completion of my Ph.D. in Bioinformatics at Georgia Tech, with a thesis entitled "*Revealing patterns of ribonucleotide incorporation in genomic DNA of eukaryotic cells*".
+Throughout my five-year journey, I was fortunate enough to receive invaluable guidance from my advisor, **Dr. Francesca Storici**, and unwavering support from my committee members: **Dr. Mark Borodovsky**, **Dr. Shamkant Navathe**, **Dr. Patrick McGrath**, and **Dr. Fredrik Vannberg**.
+I am excited to continue my research in Storici Lab as a postdoc, with a particular focus on investigating rNMP incorporation in DNA.

 ![](diploma.png)